Grahp/Website/pages/Pinchord.md

 ## Rationale

 - Chording is really awesome - the speed and ergonomics are unmatched
-- Traditional phonetic steno is extremely difficult to learn
-- Phonetic steno is optimized for _court reporting_. [[Home|I]] am not a court reporter, I'm a programmer and yapper
+- Traditional phonetic steno is designed for _court reporting_. [[Home|I]] am not a court reporter, I'm a programmer and yapper - steno is just too hard

 ## Layout